MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 - When creating apps that will be deployed during ESP, any reboots that are packaged within the app may cause ESP to hang and fail the deployment.
 We recommend specifying the reboot behavior in Intune instead of triggering the reboot within the package.
 - Disabling the ESP profile doesn't remove ESP policy from devices and users still get ESP when they log in to device for first time.
 The policy isn't removed when the ESP profile is disabled.
 - A reboot during device setup forces the user to enter their credentials before the account setup phase.
 User credentials aren't preserved during reboot.
 Instruct the device users to enter their credentials to continue to the account setup phase.
-- The ESP always times out on devices runing Windows 10, version 1903 and earlier, and enrolled via the *Add work and school account* option.
+- The ESP always times out on devices running Windows 10, version 1903 and earlier, and enrolled via the *Add work and school account* option.
 The ESP waits for Azure AD registration to complete.
 The issue is fixed on Windows 10 version 1903 and later.
 - Hybrid Azure AD Autopilot deployment with ESP takes longer than the timeout duration entered in the ESP profile.
 On Hybrid Azure AD Autopilot deployments, the ESP takes 40 minutes longer than the value set in the ESP profile.
 For example, you set the timeout duration to 30 minutes in the profile.
 The ESP can take 30 minutes + 40 minutes.
 This delay gives the on-prem AD connector time to create the new device record to Azure AD.
 - Windows logon page isn't pre-populated with the username in Autopilot User Driven Mode.
 If there's a reboot during the Device Setup phase of ESP: